orcfax/docs/docs/FAQ/FAX_ISPO.md

     Delegators will unlock loyalty bonus tiers based on their longest consecutive delegation.
 This is captured with am opening snapshot for each epoch.

-        For Example: Suppose a Delegator stakes 1000 ADA in epoch 400, then delegates to another pool in epoch 404.
+    <sub>For Example: Suppose a Delegator stakes 1000 ADA in epoch 400, then delegates to another pool in epoch 404.
 At this point, the delegator has successfully delegated 4 epochs with Orcfax.
 Now suppose that same delegator returns in epoch 410 and delegates an additional 2 epochs before leaving again.
-The longest continuous staking period is 4 epochs, so they are not eligible for a loyalty bonus since the first loyalty tier requires 5 (or more) consecutive epochs.
+The longest continuous staking period is 4 epochs, so they are not eligible for a loyalty bonus since the first loyalty tier requires 5 (or more) consecutive epochs.</sub>

 &nbsp;